srobo-southampton/python-a-whirlwind-tour/worksheet.md

 sim = Simulator(num_tokens=5)
 ~~~~~

-(You can vary the number of tokens in the arena by changing the number after `num_tokens`.)
+(You can vary the number of tokens in the virtual arena by changing the number after `num_tokens`.)

 Next, create a `SimRobot` object.
 We haven't covered objects, but for now you can think of them as collections of variables and functions.